ON DISC -- THE STRONGEST ENTRIES

 Siegfried Jerusalem (Parsifal) and Waltraud Meier (Kundry) offer as exciting a

-performance here as Thomas and Dalis for Kna.
+performance in their way as Vickers and Ericson for Kna.
 In addition, Meier's dramatic acuity

-is greater than Dalis's, effective as the latter is.
+is greater than Ericson's, effective as the latter is.
 Meier's is one of the finest

 Kundrys yet.
-As for Jerusalem, his is almost as intrinsically attractive an instrument
+As for Jerusalem, his is not as imposing an instrument

-as Thomas's.
-But his control of it can be spotty.
+as Vickers', and his control of it can be spotty.
 Sometimes, the tone has a thrilling

 ring that can also carry superb poetic urgency with it.
-Sometimes, it gets locked
+But sometimes, it gets locked

 up in the throat in a disconcerting way.
-The finest Amfortas on disc, in my opinion,
+For this listener, the finest Amfortas on disc

 is Jose Van Dam: all the nobility of Martial Singher, all the insight of the young